 17. The Deep

 For one of the best family days out in Yorkshire, a trip to The Deep is in order.
-This awesome aquarium tells the story of the world’s oceans, with interactive exhibitions and a whole load of sea creatures.
+This awesome aquarium on the banks of the River Humber tells the story of the world’s oceans, with interactive exhibitions and a whole load of sea creatures.
 In fact, they have over 3,500 fish, as well as turtles, rays, sharks and even Gentoo penguins.
-The whole tour takes two to three hours – and there’s a cafe if you want to get a bite.
+The whole tour takes two to three hours – and there’s two cafes to stop off at if you want to get a bite.

 The Deep, Tower Street, Hull, East Riding of Yorkshire, HU1 4DP.

-You don’t have to wait for winter to get your skis out, not with SNO!zone’s ever-frozen slopes.
-Head over for a spot of skiing or snowboarding with the kids.
-They offer lessons, as well as a host of activities, like sledging, ice slides and sno-play – and if you want to send the kids to a summer camp they’ll absolutely love, try their Snocamps.
+You don’t have to wait for winter to get your skis out, not with Snozone’s ever-frozen slopes to check out.
+Head over to Castleford for a spot of skiing or snowboarding with the kids.
+They offer lessons led by expert instructors, as well as a host of fun activities, like sledging, ice slides and sno-play.
+If you want to send the kids to a summer camp they’ll absolutely love, why not try their winter sport-themed Snocamps?

 19. Harewood House

-Definitely one of the best family days out in Yorkshire, Harewood House has loads to offer.
-As well as the house itself, which holds Renaissance masterpieces and family portraits, it boasts beautiful gardens, perfect for exploring with the kids, and even has its own bird garden.
-The latter of which offers the opportunity for you to feed the penguins, which is sure to be a highlight of your day.
+Definitely one of the best family days out in Yorkshire, Harewood House has loads to offer for the whole gang.
+As well as the house itself, which holds Renaissance masterpieces and family portraits, it boasts beautiful gardens, perfect for exploring with the kid.
+It even has its own bird garden, which offers the opportunity for you to feed their impossibly cute Humboldt penguins – it’s sure to be a highlight of your visit.

 Harewood House, Harewood, Leeds, West Yorkshire, LS17 9LG.